mgeeky/Stracciatella/README.md

 ```

 The associated aggressor script leverages internal Beacon routines to write to a randomly named pipe, that on the other end will be listened upon by Stracciatella's logic.
 Receiver end will await for inbound data for some period of time (`--timeout` parameter in Stracciatella's options, defaults to 60 seconds) and given there so no data - will time out and abort gently.
 Otherwise, received commands will be decoded and executed as usual.

+Sometimes we have Powershell scripts that do not expose any function or reflectively load .NET modules that we would like to invoke from a Powershell runtime.
+To facilitate that use case, the `stracciatella-script <scriptpath> <command` Beacon command can be used.
+It reads specified powershell script file and appends given `<command>` separated by semicolon to that script.

 ## How do you disable AMSI & Script Block logging?